laravel-enso/documentation/docs/backend/charts.md

 }
 ```

-4. create a route for each chart dataset, add permissions if needed, etc.
+2. create a route for each chart dataset, add permissions if needed, etc.

-5. install the front end components and add them to your pages.
+3. add the front end components to your pages.
 For more information about the front end, see [enso-ui/charts](https://github.com/enso-ui/charts).

 ## Configuration